• Skip to primary navigation

 Where is borscht originally from?

-This sour soup is well known in Eastern European countries.
-It is usually associated with Russia, Poland, Lithuania, Romania and Ukraine.
-There are many variations of the borscht for each country, you can find recipes for Polish, Ukrainian, Czech or Russian Borscht, however soup originally comes from Ukraine.
+This borscht is well-known in Eastern European countries and is often associated with Russia, Poland, Lithuania, Romania, and Ukraine.
+There are many variations of borscht in each country, with recipes for Polish, Ukrainian, Czech, and Russian borscht.
+However, this borscht soup originally comes from Ukraine.

 Ingredients Needed